 Are you looking for answers to these questions?

-- What are some common signs that suggest child therapy is indicated?
+- What are some common signs that suggest your child needs to see a psychologist?

 - How to decide when to seek help?